mariobot/MicrosoftLearn/node-sqlserver/README.md

 Summary

 In this article, in a step-by-step manner, you learned to create a Node.js-based API, that performs Create and Read operations on a table in the SQL Server database.
 I hope you find it useful.
 Thanks for reading.

+This exersice was taked from the webpage [Telerik](https://www.telerik.com/blogs/step-by-step-create-node-js-rest-api-sql-server-database)